coreybutler/goose/Readme.md

 There are several options you can use, and the source code is pretty small.
 Take a look at it.

-_If you use more than MongoDB for your model..._
-If the "M" (model) of your MVC application uses more than MongoDB, you can isolate MongoDB by creating a directory within your model directory and moving all of the files into it.
-For example, you may create a directory called mdb as a child of the model directory.
-This would change the above example code, specifically line #2, to read like:

-	MDB = require('./model/mdb');

-If this doesn't work immediately, you may also need to modify index.js.

 # Where to go from here?